JMIBarth/tutorials/multiple_sequence_alignment/README.md

 --------

 * technical error
-* sequencing artifact,
+* sequencing artifact
 * false combination of the sequences from the forward and reverse primers

 --------
 </details>

+The example above discloses the limits of automated sequence alignment and whatever sequences you have, whatever alignment method you choose – always manually inspect your alignments.
+Poor alignment can result in falsely inferred substitutions, eventually leading to a wrong phylogeny, following the maxim: "Rubbish in, rubbish out".

-Whatever happened, we do not trust this region so we delete the whole region like we did before.
+So, whatever caused the indel, we do not trust this region so we delete the whole region like we did before.
 In addition, shorten the alignment by removing the not very informative beginning of the alignment where we only have data for a few species (about position 0 to 130).
 Check again that our editing has not introduced an alignment error by counting the stop codons (you may have to adjust the reading frame again).

-Save the alignment in Fasta format using the name ([`rag1_ncbi_ed_aln_filtered.fasta`](res/rag1_ncbi_ed_aln_filtered.fasta)).
+Save the alignment in Fasta format using the name [`rag1_ncbi_ed_aln_filtered.fasta`](res/rag1_ncbi_ed_aln_filtered.fasta).